xuankimtran/docs-1/pages/katalon-analytics/docs/test-case-management-journey.md

 There are two ways to upload your test cases to Katalon TestOps:

-* Upload tests via a Git repository (GitHub and Bitbucket).
+* Upload tests from a Git repository (GitHub and Bitbucket).
 See: [Upload Test Scripts from a Git Repository](https://docs.katalon.com/katalon-analytics/docs/git-test-project.html).
-* Upload tests via a non-Git repository (as .zip file).
+* Upload tests to a script repository (as .zip file).
 See: [Upload Test Scripts to a Script Repository](https://docs.katalon.com/katalon-analytics/docs/code-repo.html).

 Depending on the type of your script repository (Git or non-Git), you can read the relevant section below to find your tests cases and their execution data.

-### View test cases uploaded via a Git repository
+### View test cases uploaded from a Git repository

+> Notes:
+>
+> Currently, Katalon TestOps only supports GitHub and Bitbucket.

 After uploading your test scripts from a Git repository, go to **Test Management** > **Test Cases**.